Data Remanence: Definition, Causes, Risks, and Solutions

 What is Data Remanence?

 Data remanence is referred to as the situation when remnants of data can be recovered, even after the data has been deleted.
-This residual data can be recovered by various means which can render the data security and privacy.
+This residual data can be recovered by various means that can render the data secure and private.
 It can occur when data remains intact after file deletion or by reformatting your storage device.

 Causes of Data Remanence Attacks – The Scenarios